-This course is intended to provide a framework within which MSII students may integrate the principles of basic immunology, bacteriology and virology into the diagnosis of patients within clinical scenarios.
-Graded S/U. Prerequisite: Successful completion of all MSI and MSII required sections.
+This course is intended to provide a framework within which MSII students may integrate the principles of basic bacteriology, virology and immunology into the diagnosis of patients within clinical scenarios.
+Prerequisite: Successful completion of all MSI and MSII required sections.
+Graded S/U.